orlandocaraballo/Sample-Code/README.md

 - new.html.haml - the add a new clip view but within a popup window

 ##2011 - Onepager - Analytics
 Listed here is a portion of the code from the an analytics project I worked on while at Onepager.
+You see the analytics frontend in action if you are a premium user on [Onepager](http://onepagerapp.com).

 The following files are included: